Pinegrow/PinegrowDevelopersDocumentation/Creating a plugin.md

     });
 });
 ```
 As shown below, this descriptor information will only be displayed when creating a plugin that adds a template for the user to select when starting a new page or project.
 It will not be displayed if the plugin only adds HTML snippets, actions, modifies workflow, or adds to the CMS.
 ![Descriptors](./Images/Descriptors.png)

+Once your framework is created you can add optional templates and resources that are made available to the user.
+This is documented on the [Templates and Resources](Templates%20and%20Resources.md) page.
+Additionally, you can now begin adding [components](Components.md) and [sections and fields](Sections%20and%20Fields.md) that control page elements.